 To be determined

 Visit the Apply page for an overview of the application process.
-Students need to submit a completed Conservation Ambassador Online Application Form, mail in a $25 application fee, and have their teacher submit a Conservation Ambassador Online Teacher Recommendation in order to be considered for admission.
-Applications are due May 1, 2018.
+Students need to submit a completed Conservation Ambassador Online Application Form, a $25 application fee, and have their teacher submit a Online Teacher Recommendation Form in order to be considered for the Conservation Ambassador Program Applications are due April 1, 2019.

 The program coordinator will help you choose a community partner by June (before the field experience).
 Contact the program coordinator to start discussing potential community projects and partners.